Skip to content

 Small business owner reviewing webinar software options on a laptop, comparing pricing and features for affordable platforms.

-The best webinar software for small businesses in 2026 is Zoom Pro at $15/month for simplicity and audience reach, or Livestorm at $99/month for a purpose-built registration-to-follow-up pipeline.
+The best webinar software for small businesses in 2026 is Zoom Pro (from $14.16/month) for simplicity and audience reach, Livestorm Pro for a purpose-built registration-to-follow-up pipeline, or Demio (from $63/month) if engagement analytics matter most.
 For teams with no budget, Popup is the only free platform with unlimited attendees and no session time limit.

 Small business webinar platforms have one job enterprise tools ignore: get out of the way.
 Survey data shows 49% of small businesses already use web conferencing for marketing outreach, and the typical webinar runs with fewer than 100 people in the room.
 You need something your audience can join without a tutorial, that records reliably, and does not charge $500/month for features you will use once.